lquerel/gcp-bigquery-client/README.md

 This is my first crate.
 I did my best to make this API as idiomatic as possible.But please if you have any suggestions to improve it I encourage you to add a comment to this Reddit (TBD) discussion.

-Most of the Rust structures defined in the model directory are derived from this [Google API Explorer document](https://bigquery.googleapis.com/discovery/v1/apis/bigquery/v2/rest).
+Most of the Rust structures defined in the directory 'model' are derived from this [Google API Explorer document](https://bigquery.googleapis.com/discovery/v1/apis/bigquery/v2/rest).

 ---

 ## Example